- making the enemy invulnerable everywhere except the head/tail.

 Role Playing Game

 - One of the toughest viruses in the first Mega Man Battle Network is a three-segmented serpent.
-It couldn't trap you, but it could easily block attacks to its head with its two body segments.
+It can't trap you, but it can easily block attacks to its head with its two body segments.
 Luckily, you only ever have to deal with just the snake, being one of two virus types that are only ever fought by themselves.

 - The Pot Centipede from Kingdom Hearts.
-Actually, the monster itself was nothing but the head and tail piece; the rest of it was made of of Pot Spiders.
-While you could destroy the Spiders to make the Centipede smaller, the only way to deal damage to the boss itself is to attack the head or tail.
+Actually, the monster itself is nothing but the head and tail piece; the rest of it is made of of Pot Spiders.
+While you can destroy the Spiders to make the Centipede smaller, the only way to deal damage to the boss itself is to attack the head or tail.